 Giardiasis is often treated with metronidazole (Flagyl), but there are several other oral medications available including Fenbendazole.
 Because cats are very small, the pills are usually split, making them taste bitter; it is possible to find cat-friendly formulas that make the flavor less bitter.
 According to Dr. Mike Richards, cats show more resistance than dogs to medication for giardiasis, so sometimes it takes several courses of treatment or a switch to another medication to effect a cure.

-Cats almost always recover fully from giardiasis, though cats with underlying conditions may find it harder to recover.
-Sever diarrhea and vomiting can cause dehydration, which is particularly dangerous for cats.
-During the process of recovery, it may be necessary to take special steps to be sure your cat is properly hydrated.
+Severe diarrhea and vomiting can cause dehydration, which is particularly dangerous for cats, so it may be necessary to take special steps to be sure your cat is properly hydrated during recovery.

 Scrupulous scooping, cleaning, and disinfecting of litter boxes will help prevent the spread of giardia to other cats.
 A 30:1 solution of chlorine bleach may be effective for litter boxes, and some catteries advocate steam cleaning of all surfaces where giardia cysts might be present.